ashcaz/learning-journal/CSS-notes.md

 - class selector : .note {} or p.note - targets on p elements with that class attribute
 - ID selector : #introduction {}
 - Child selector : li>a {} - targets any a elements that are children of li
-- adjacent sibling selector : h1+p {} - targets first element after any h1 element but no othe p element
+- adjacent sibling selector : h1+p {} - targets first element after any h1 element but no other p element

 CSS works in cascading rules - goes from top to bottom, if two rules are identical for one selector the latter of the two with take precedence over the first